Impact Framework for Media Projects Toolkit

 The methodology understands impact as a measurable change resulting from project activities in one or more areas, including the targeted audiences and communities, public interest products and services and the business viability of media organisations.
 It embraces a user-centric approach, links project activities to key performance indicators (KPIs) and outcomes and helps to identify and collect data from the beginning to the end of projects.
 The framework also allows project teams to assess risks, track a project’s progress towards established targets and, if necessary, correct its course in a timely fashion.

-The impact framework is packaged as a toolkit that includes:
+The impact framework is available in French, Hungarian, Polish, Portuguese, Romanian and English language, packaged as a toolkit that includes:

 • Hypothesis Statement Template